yaodongC/awesome-instruction-dataset/README.md

-# awesome-ChatGPT|LLaMA(instruction tuning)-dataset
+# awesome-instruction-tuning(ChatGPT|LLaMA)-dataset
 A collection of open-source instruction tuning datasets to train chat-based LLMs (ChatGPT,LLaMA,Alpaca)

-Instruction Tuning is a key component of instruction-following LLMs such as ChatGPT.
+Instruction Tuning / Reinforcement Learning from Human Feedback (RLHF) Dataset is a key component of instruction-following LLMs such as ChatGPT.
 This repo is dedicated to providing a comprehensive list of datasets used for instruction tuning in various LLMs, making it easier for researchers and developers to access and utilize these resources.

 Size: The number of instruction tuning pairs